robertsoli/Supermarket_Analysis/README.md

 - Ratings vs city
 - Ratings vs gender

+---

 ### Data Sources

 This publicly available data was obtained on Kaggle [here](https://www.kaggle.com/datasets/lovishbansal123/sales-of-a-supermarket)

 The table used in this case study is supermarket_sales.csv

+---

 ### Tools used in analysis

-- SQL for EDA and manipulation
+- SQL for cleaning tasks, exploratory data analysis and manipulation
-- Tableau for charts and reporting
+- Tableau for charts and a dashboard

+---

 ### Data Cleaning and EDA